usri/aks-levelup/Kustomize/README-new.md

 [kustomize](https://kustomize.io/#overview) is built-in to kubectl and assists in managing templates.

 The main concepts in Kustomize are "base" and "overlays" ([terms](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/)).
-The idea is to have a "base" desired state such as "UAT (User Acceptance Testing)" where the YMAL might include a small node pool and ingress.
+The idea is to have a "base" desired state such as "UAT (User Acceptance Testing)" where the YAML might include a small node pool and ingress.
 Built on top of the base template, you can then create multiple overlay templates that extend or modify the base template for a specific environment.
 For example, you might have a "production overlay" where you have a large cluster in a different namespace.

 This module will guide you through the tutorial below to give you hands-on experience configuring and using Kustomize to templatize a YAML workload.